Building an Estate Plan

-- A living trust could specify how her estate may be divided amongst her and Mr. Elder’s children and grandchildren, and potentially children from prior marriages.
+- A living trust can specify how her estate can be divided amongst her and Mr. Elder’s children and grandchildren, and potentially children from prior marriages.

 “Over the past 40 years of helping couples and families plan their estates, the feedback we most often hear from clients is that our estate planning process helped them accomplish far more than they ever dreamed possible.”- Porter L. “Buddy” Ozanne, President

 At Probity Advisors, Inc., our goal is to help individuals understand estate planning concepts and prepare for the future.
 Each estate is unique, and each individual has different desires and goals.
 However, one thing all individuals have in common is the need to plan.

 To ensure we understand your goals and can help you plan accordingly, we walk you through our comprehensive Goal Identification Questionnaire to identify your aspirations and objectives.
 These questions include, Who do you want to inherit your assets?
 Is providing for the education of your children or grandchildren important to you?
 Who do you want making medical decisions for you if you become unable to make them for yourself?
 What values do you wish your heirs to carry forward?
 Do you wish to make charitable contributions?

 We help you identify all of your assets, including any and all investments, retirement savings, insurance policies, and real estate or business interests.
 We then work with you to identify how your estate needs to work for you to maintain your current lifestyle and help you achieve your goals.
 This requires an understanding of your current income and anticipated future income, annual expenses, current debts and obligations, anticipated retirement age and a thorough analysis of tax implications of federal transfer taxes, state death taxes and federal income taxes for your unique situation.